takanotume24/Cuuri/README.md

 ### Installation

+1. Download or build the Cuuri binary.
    - macOS
      - Unfortunately, you need to build from source.
 It seems that I need to sign the binaries to make them executable on macOS.
 I plan to address this in the future.
    - Windows
      - Download and run `Cuuri_[version]_x64-setup.exe` from <https://github.com/takanotume24/Cuuri/releases>.
    - Linux
      - Download your preferred executable format from <https://github.com/takanotume24/Cuuri/releases>.
+2. Register the API key (normally unnecessary, but as reported in [Issue 112](https://github.com/takanotume24/Cuuri/issues/112), the dialog does not function correctly, so please follow these steps.)
+   1. Start Cuuri once and then close it.
+The configuration file (`$HOME/.cuuri/config.toml`) will be generated automatically.
+   2. Enter your OpenAI API key into the `openai_api_key` section of `$HOME/.cuuri/config.toml`.
+3. Launch Cuuri.

 ### Build Instructions